Dimfacion/Curse-of-Strahd-Reloaded-FR/Acte III - Une Contrée Brisée/Arc J - The Stolen Gem.md

 * Ludmilla recognizes the pawn in Strahd’s hand and abruptly becomes stony-faced, her voice going sharp and cold.
 She then eyes the players with distaste, her lip curling, and notes, "Another one of your games, then.
 Very well, my Lord.
 I assure you, however, that you shall be disappointed."
 * Strahd gives Ludmilla a small smile, and says, “Perhaps.
 But I have always relished the opportunity for surprise."
 He and Beucephalus then vanish, disappearing into the Ethereal Plane through the use of Beucephalus’ ***ethereal stride***.

 Ludmilla then greets the players.
-If they have previously defeated Volenta in [[Arc D - St. Andral's Feast]], Ludmilla's eyes narrow and she adds, "I have heard tell of your encounter with my sister-bride.
+If they have previously defeated Volenta in [[Arc D - Le festin de Saint-Andral]], Ludmilla's eyes narrow and she adds, "I have heard tell of your encounter with my sister-bride.
 I imagine you thought you could rest easy atop your laurels.
 But Volenta has always been a halfwit, a hothead, and a fool.
 You will find me a far less pleasant adversary—as these pitiful ravens and their ilk have done."

 As this conversation unfolds, the two **berserkers** and two **druid assailants** split off from the protective ring around the circle of druids and approach the players, moving to flank Ludmilla.
 They arrive at Ludmilla's location two rounds after she first greets the players.